Meet the Gymnastics Staff

 Keith Kerrigan, CPRP, Gymnastics Program & Operations Supervisor

 Keith will take on a new position as Program & Operations Supervisor.
 His responsibility will include overseeing the daily operation of the GRC, planning for programs and coaching all levels of the boys USAG Team.
 He comes to us from the Chicago Park District where he has worked for the past 9 ½ years.
 He started out as a Gymnastics Instructor and has been a Gymnastics Supervisor since 2009.
 As a supervisor he oversaw 6 gymnastics center programs, staff and special events.
 He is looking forward to working for the Park District of Oak Park at the GRC because of his passion for teaching children.
-His goals include developing relationships with families, developing staff and successful gymnastics programs and building a report with the community.
+His goals include developing relationships with families, developing staff and successful gymnastics programs and building a rapport with the community.

 Tanya Chmielewski, Principal Coach and Program Specialist

 Tanya is a USAG Women’s Artistic Professional member who coaches pre-school, recreational and competitive team gymnastics.
 Tanya started working for Oak Park Gymnastics Center in 2003.
 She spent 10 years as a child competing as an all-around gymnast in the USAG program and reached the level of Class I. She first coached both recreational and competitive gymnastics in Southern California for over 6 years before moving to Illinois.
 She has also danced professionally for over 12 years and uses her dance experience to create original floor routines for the optional girls’ team.
 Tanya also judges competitive levels 2 – 10 as well as NCAA.
 Tanya is a member of the National Association of Women’s Gymnastics.

 Demarco Edwards, Principal Coach & Program Specialist